 Constipation is such a common problem these days, and most people have experienced it at some point in their life.
 If you are young and don't have any other medical problems, it is unlikely that there is an underlying serious cause, but it can be a real problem to live with.
-There are many drivers of constipation ranging from a poor diet, dehydration, hormone imbalances, sugar, alcohol, and a dysbiotic gut.
+There are factors that cause constipation, ranging from a poor diet, dehydration, hormone imbalances, sugar, alcohol, and a dysbiotic gut.
 In this article I am going to discuss how we can use food-based interventions to support a healthy digestive system.
 I want to reinforce the fact that we are, quite literally, what we eat, and talk about the different food groups and how they can support a healthy microbiome.
 I will also give you my top 10 gut-friendly foods for constipation and why I love them.
-Hopefully some of these tips will help you to manage your symptoms through the festive period and kickstart your journey to digestive ease.
+Hopefully some of these tips will help you to manage your constipation symptoms and kickstart your journey to digestive ease.

 Food Groups and the Microbiome

 Good fats are rich sources of the essential omega-3 fatty acid, butyrate, antioxidants, and energy that help to lubricate the gut and support healthy, regular bowel movements.
 They are found in plant foods, such as nuts, seeds, extra virgin olive oil and avocado, as well as high quality, grass-fed meat, some dairy, and seafood.
 Oily fish is a great source, as well as coconut oil, butter, and ghee.
 Monounsaturated (nuts, avocado, olive oil) and omega-3 fats (hemp, flax, oily fish) are beneficial due to their anti-inflammatory properties.
 Coconut oil contains caprylic acid which has anti-fungal properties, and ghee/butter contains butyrate, a short-chain fatty acid that has many gut-healing benefits.
 I talk more about ghee later on in my ‘top 10 gut-friendly foods’.